gudarikon/image-to-code/README.md

 ## Usage with telegram bot

-We are deploying the bot via GitHub action `.github/workflows/deploy_action.yml` and `run.sh` files, you can reuse them in your project
+We are deploying the bot via GitHub action `.github/workflows/deploy_action.yml` and `run.sh` files, you can reuse them in your project.

-[Image To Code Bot](https://t.me/image_to_code_bot) is ready to receive images to return OCR text and parsed code from them
+[Image To Code Bot](https://t.me/image_to_code_bot) is ready to receive images to return OCR text and parsed code from them.

 Currently the bot supports two operations:
   - `/start` - the bot will greet you
-  - `<sent image>` - the bot will answer with two blocks - OCR text result and code result (after applied CodeT5 tuned refine model)
+  - `<sent image>` - the bot will answer with two blocks - OCR text result and code result (after applied T5Code tuned refine model)
  <br/><br/>